A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 \subsubsection{Continuous-discrete extended Kalman filter}

-The continuous-discrete EKF considers a continuous time formulation of the dynamics with measurements available at discrete times. $\hat x_{k}$ denotes the estimate of the true state $x_k$ after incorporating measurements up to time $k$.
-The corresponding symmetric covariance matrix of the estimation error is denoted as $P_{k}$ (referred to as the P-matrix in the following).
-At initialization of the EKF, the following holds:
+The continuous-discrete EKF considers a continuous-time formulation of the dynamics with measurements available at discrete times. $\hat x_{k}$ denotes the estimate of the true state $x_k$ after incorporating measurements up to time $k$.
+The corresponding symmetric covariance matrix of the estimation error is denoted as $P_{k}$ (referred to as the $P$-matrix in the following).
+At the initialization of the EKF, the following holds:

-Both state estimate and P-matrix are updated recursively in two steps: time update and measurement update.
+Both state estimate and $P$-matrix are updated recursively in two steps: time update and measurement update.

-During the time update, the estimate based on the last measurements $\hat x_{k-1}$ is propagated to the next time step~$k$ and delivers the a priori estimate $\hat x_{k}^-$ before incorporation of the new measurements.
-For brevity, a priori and a posteriori estimates are referred to as \textit{priors} and \textit{posteriors} henceforth.
-The propagation for $x$ is carried out according to the nominal model, while process noise is considered for the P-matrix
+During the time update, the estimate based on the last measurements $\hat x_{k-1}$ is propagated to the next time step~$k$ and delivers the \textit{a priori} estimate $\hat x_{k}^-$ before incorporation of the new measurements.
+For brevity, \textit{a priori} and \textit{a posteriori} estimates are referred to as the \textit{priors} and \textit{posteriors}.
+The propagation for $x$ is carried out according to the nominal model, while process noise is considered for the $P$-matrix

-$F$ is the linearization of the ODE \eqref{eq:system_model_ode} around the current state estimate\footnote{$F$ actually depends on $x(t), u(t), \theta, c $ and $a$.
-The notation is simplified here as time-dependent only.}
+$F$ is the linearization of the ODE \eqref{eq:system_model_ode} around the current state estimate\footnote{$F$ actually depends on $x, u, \theta, c, $ and $a$.
+For simpler notation, only time-dependence is stated and all other independent variables are suppressed.}

-This results in the following priors of state and covariance matrix:
+This results in the following priors for the state and covariance matrix: